What are Your Brand Truths?

 A brand certainly self-defines by how it behaves, what it messages, and the experiences it creates.
 But as important, a brand is defined by its customers in return.
 What is true… to them?

-A Brand Truth is real if it’s:
+A Brand Truth is real if it:

 At Brandience, we arrive at Brand Truths through data intel, which could include any number of inputs, from surveys to observational research, third-party data and social ethnography.
 We filter and apply relevant influences, such as trends, and category norms and of course, the brand factors.
+For expert assistance in maintaining and enhancing your brand's relevance, reach out to us for tailored advertising solutions.

-What to do with your newfound knowledge
+What to do with your newfound knowledge:

 Brand Truths help us make focused adjustments to long-range strategy, or tactical changes to marketing planning.
 We are able to more fully celebrate what we own, or reduce the impact of what is negative.
 Ultimately Brand Truths provide rich, creative territory for ‘true’ and resonant customer experiences.